DrC0okie/HEIG_CLD_Labo2/README.md

    ![](figures/Architecture.png)

    Note that in the diagram, we can see that the 2 EC2 instances are in different availability zones.
 This is not the case in our configuration, they are in the same AZ.
 We simply wanted to show that it could be the case as we configured our load balancer to be able to redirect the traffic from 2 different ones.
+In our configuration the RDS is also in the same AZ (us-east-1b)

 2. Here is the estimated monthly costs for using our setup, including the 2 EC2 instances, the elastic load-balancer and the RDS instance.
 As asked in the lab we did it with the [Simple Monthly Calculator](http://calculator.s3.amazonaws.com/calc5.html), but this calculator will not be available after **Friday, March 31, 2023**.

 ![](figures/Monthly_costs_global_architecture.png)

 ## Part 6 : Test the distribued application

 ## Deliverables 6